IraAngeles-IBM/SCDF-INNOVATION-CHALLENGE/Workshop_Watsion_Studio/Data_Preparation_using_Data_Refinery.md

 ## 2.3 Add Datasets to the Project

-1. Go to the newly created **Watson Stutido Workshop** project and add the datasets to the project:
+1. Go to the newly created **Watson Studio Workshop** project and add the datasets to the project:

 - Click on **Assets** on the panel found under the name of your project at the top of the page.
 - At the top right of the page, click on the icon that has zeros and ones (two of each).